SMUAmeen/alpha-program-ameen/README.md

 1. Go to the [Traders@SMU student-template repository](https://github.com/Traders-SMU/student-template)
 2. Click the green "Use this template" button near the top of the page
 3. Select "Create a new repository"
-4. Name your repository (e.g., "alpha-program-yourname")
+4. Name your repository following this format: `traders-smu-LEVEL-FULLNAME`
+   - Replace LEVEL with either L1 or L2 (e.g., L1 for Junior, L2 for Associate)
+   - Replace FULLNAME with your full name, using hyphens instead of spaces
+   - Example: `traders-smu-L1-john-smith` or `traders-smu-L2-jane-doe`
 5. Choose whether to make it public or private
 6. Click "Create repository from template"